 How To Copy a Formula Down a Column in Google Sheets

-You can use Google Sheets for anything from household budgeting to managing a business.
+You can use Google Sheets for just about anything from household budgeting to managing a business.
 Sheets also makes short work of accounts, invoicing, and billing.
-One way it helps out is when formulas, and that’s the subject of today’s tutorial.
+One way it helps out is with formulas, and that’s the subject of today’s tutorial.
 This article shows you how to copy a formula down an entire column in Google Sheets to help you save time and frustration.

 Help with Google Sheets Formulas